TrillAppTeam/trill/README.md

 ### Structure

-This repository is a monorepo, containing both the mobile and web apps for Trill.
-The general hierarchy of the project is as follows:
+This repository is a monorepo—the general hierarchy of the project is as follows:

 ```
 .
-├── mobile   (The mobile app, built with )
+├── mobile   (The mobile app, built with Flutter)
-├── web      (The web app, built with React)
+└── web      (The web app, built with React and TailwindCSS)
 └── backend  (The backend code, built with Golang & Serverless)
 ```